or

 Students can also move between the ‘Arts’ and ‘Science’ branches as they complete successive degrees.
 Provided your degree is relevant, there’s nothing to stop you studying an MSc after a BA or an MA after a BSc.

-An MSc typically consists of a series of individual modules, followed by an independent dissertation project.
+MSc study typically consists of a series of individual modules, followed by an independent dissertation project.

 As such, it is a taught Masters, rather than a research degree.
 An MSc will still include plenty of opportunity for you to explore your own ideas and work independently (particularly at the dissertation stage).
 But it will also ensure that you receive solid grounding in your subject at an expert level.